GIScience/gis-training-resource-center/content/Wiki/en_qgis_common_errors_and_Issues.md

 ## The North arrow is not syncing with the corresponding map
 __Solution:__

-There are two places where you have to define with which map the north arrow should sync with.
+There are two places where you have to define which map the north arrow should sync with.

  In the `Layout Tab` (of the print layout) for the map image under `General Settings` make sure that the reference map has the right map selected.